tom192180/Sentiment-Analysis/README.md

 # Code

-The source code is not provided because it takes extra time to organize, but basically we use NLP modules such as gensim and spacy.
-Also, tensorflow and scikit-learn are used for modeling.
+The source codes are provided.

 # Result
 The LSTM models performed slightly better than Naïve Bayes accuracy.